wassimk/elgato-light/README.md

 elgato-light temperature 5000
 ```

-Use a non-default IP address for the light on all commands.
+Use a non-default IP address for the light on any command.

 ```shell
 elgato-light on --ip-address 192.168.0.10